-Medical marijuana will be treated the same as all other prescription medication.
-The Association has the same expectations from employees who use medical marijuana as who use all other types of medication and will accommodate individuals up to the point of undue hardship.
+Where an employee uses medical marijuana, it is expected they provide a copy of their medical license to use marijuana to the organization.
+Medical marijuana will be treated the same as all other prescription medications.
+The organization has the same expectations from employees who use medical marijuana as those who use other types of medication and will accommodate individuals up to the point of undue hardship.